Buddy Holly: Legacy

-Buddy Holly left behind dozens of unfinished recordings — solo transcriptions of his new compositions, informal jam sessions with bandmates, and tapes demonstrating songs intended for other artists.
+Buddy Holly left behind dozens of unfinished recordings — solo transcriptions of his new songs, informal jam sessions with bandmates, and tapes demonstrating songs intended for other artists.
 The last known recordings, made in Holly's apartment in late 1958, were his last six original songs.
 In June 1959, Coral Records overdubbed two of them with backing vocals by the Ray Charles Singers and studio musicians in an attempt to simulate the established Crickets sound.
 The finished tracks became the first posthumous Holly single, "Peggy Sue Got Married"/"Crying, Waiting, Hoping".
 The new release was successful enough to warrant an album drawing upon the other Holly demos, using the same studio personnel, in January 1960.
 All six songs were included in The Buddy Holly Story, Vol. 2 (1960).

 The demand for Holly records was so great (although none saw much chart success on the US billboards), and Holly had recorded so prolifically, that his record label was able to release new Holly albums and singles for the next 10 years.
 Norman Petty produced most of these new editions, drawing upon unreleased studio masters, alternate takes, audition tapes, and even amateur recordings (some dating back to 1954 with low-fidelity vocals).
 The final "new" Buddy Holly album, Giant, was released in 1969; the single chosen from the album was "Love Is Strange".

 Encyclopædia Britannica stated that Holly "produced some of the most distinctive and influential work in rock music."
 AllMusic defined him as "the single most influential creative force in early rock and roll."
 Rolling Stone ranked him number 13 on its list of "100 Greatest Artists."
 The Telegraph called him a "pioneer and a revolutionary [...] a multidimensional talent [...] (who) co-wrote and performed (songs that) remain as fresh and potent today."
 In 2023, Rolling Stone ranked Holly at number 74 on its list of the 200 Greatest Singers of All Time.

 The Rock and Roll Hall of Fame included Holly among its first class in 1986.
 On its entry, the Hall of Fame remarked upon the large quantity of material he produced during his short musical career, and said it "made a major and lasting impact on popular music."
 It called him an "innovator" for writing his own material, his experimentation with double tracking and the use of orchestration; he is also said to have "pioneered and popularized the now-standard" use of two guitars, bass, and drums by rock bands.
 The Songwriters Hall of Fame also inducted Holly in 1986, and said his contributions "changed the face of Rock 'n' Roll."
 Holly developed in collaboration with Petty techniques of overdubbing and reverb, while he used innovative instrumentation later implemented by other artists.
 Holly became "one of the most influential pioneers of rock and roll" who had a "lasting influence" on genre performers of the 1960s.